 - Increased frequency of cleaning and disinfecting especially on high touch point areas.

 - The saunas will not be available for use.

 Restaurant and Bar

 - Separate entry and exits will be used along with signage and floor markings to ensure physical distancing.

-- Tables have been placed with adequate spacing between (2 meters) and allow the seating of up to 6 guests in accordance with provincial requirements.
-We ask that guest please refrain from moving tables.
+- Tables have been placed with adequate spacing between (2 metres) and allow the seating of up to 6 guests in accordance with provincial requirements.
+We ask that guests please refrain from moving tables.

 - Service area at the end of each table will allow for food to be dropped and collected to ensure servers maintain physical distance and avoid leaning over diners.

 - Increased hygiene protocols for all staff including hand sanitizing between all touch points and increased hand washing.

 - Increased frequency of cleaning for both the front and back of house.

 - The number of treatments and number of staff in our spa have been reduced.